 There are certain men out there that – as soon as you meet them – they make you immediately want to bump into them when you are desperate for driving directions: Andrew Bloch is one of them.
 Calm, confident, clever and funny, he reminds me of the four-quarters cake, as the four main ingredients of his personality are used in equal amounts.

-Just think about it for a moment.
 You don’t – as a matter of fact – usually meet many people who happen to be, for example, both clever and calm: clever people are often arrogant as shit, just like me.
 On the other hand, confident people are never calm and, more often than not, calm people are just scared as hell of their own shadows.
 To end with, some so-called funny people may easily do things like following Kim Kardashian on Instagram or putting pineapple on

 their my pizza.
-Trust me, you won’t find many people around who hold all these four amazing qualities in equal amounts – and are also absolutely brilliant at what they do: you won’t find another Andrew Bloch in a million years.
+Trust me, you won’t find many people around who hold all these four amazing qualities in equal amounts, like my guest today.

-Andrew is the founder of Frank, a multi-award-winning consumer PR agency, one of the most decorated companies in the UK.
+Andrew is the founder of a multi-award-winning consumer PR agency called Frank.
 He has also been named by Tweetlevel as the most influential PR person on Twitter and acts as a spokesman for Amstrad founder, serial entrepreneur and BBC Apprentice star Lord Alan Sugar, who had been my business hero for a long time until the unpredictable happened and I decided to cut down on Sugar.